lizmat/Commands/README.md

 ### :sys

 Optional.
-The `:sys` named argument specifies the output handle to be used for system messages.
+The `:sys` named argument specifies the output handle to be used for system messages, such as when a shortened command entered by the user turned out to be ambiguous.
 It defaults to the (implicit) value specified with `:err`.

 ### :tokenizer